anniemartina/myhttpserver/README.md

 # Welcome to TRDL
 TRDL is a web service that returns the value based on the request input.
+This is a Proof-of-concept Project which will return the value 42 when a GET request is placed to the '/' path.
 ## Architecture
 ![image](https://github.com/anniemartina/trdl/assets/137068841/6bec2bbd-611d-46fd-8221-ea78e5c8c83d)

 ## Prerequisities

+#### Install tools
 In order to run this container you'll need docker installed on Ubuntu 22.04
 ```
 sudo snap install docker
 ```
+#### Login to github docker repository
 Create access token from your account and login using the following command
 ```
 echo <access_token> | sudo docker login ghcr.io -u <user_name> --password-stdin